WeiSHI7/datastory_template/index.md

   </div>
 </div>

-Gujarati people talk mostly about Asia and not that much about other topics.
-In this quotes there are many distinguish names as names of the people or cities.
+**Gujarati** people talk mostly about Asia and not that much about other topics.
+In this quotes, there are many distinguishable names such as names of the people or cities.
 This might be the clue why our model predicts them better than others.

-Contrarily the Italian Argentines talk mostyl about europe, which is not that differnet then topics in which other ethincs groups talk. n this case there might be other factor that has more strong influeance to the prediction.
+Contrarily, the **Italian Argentines** talk mostly about Europe, which is not that different than topics in which other ethincs groups talk.
+In this case, there might be other factors that has more strong influence to the predictions.

 #### Year of publication
 <div class="row align-items-center no-gutters  mb-4 mb-lg-5">